CallMarcus/domain-security-analyzer/docs/sri-reference.md

 - Third-party resources load over insecure HTTP
 - Cross-origin resources omit the required `crossorigin` attribute

-The `scripts/sri_parser.py` helper crawls same-origin pages, inventories each external JavaScript and CSS include, and produces a report listing every resource that violates one or more of the checks above.
+The `scripts/sri_parser.py` helper inspects the requested page by default so the results align with SecurityScorecard's single-page scanner.
+Enable the `--crawl` flag to follow same-origin pages, inventory each external JavaScript and CSS include, and produce a report listing every resource that violates one or more of the checks above.
 The output includes the page URL, resource URL, recorded integrity/crossorigin values, and concise reason codes so the risky includes can be triaged quickly.

 ### Compensating Controls